radiovisual/ascii-hex/readme.md

 ### hexValue(input)

+Returns the hexadecimal value of the ASCII character

 #### input

 Type: `string`

-The ASCII character you want to convert.
+The ASCII character you want to convert to hex.

 ## License